512-870-7708

 Sometimes, inspections reveal issues that lead to a request for repairs or credits.
 Other times, they give you the peace of mind to move forward.
 Either way, my job is to protect your interests—and your investment.

-Lending & Appraisal: Securing Your Loan
+Step Three: Lending & Appraisal – Securing Your Loan

 If you’re financing your purchase, your lender will schedule an appraisal to confirm the property’s value.
 This protects the lender and ensures you’re not overpaying.
 During this time, it’s crucial to stay in close communication with your lender—respond to document requests quickly and avoid making big financial changes (no new credit cards, no job switches, no surprise deposits).